apollographql/apollo-link/docs/source/links/state.md

 endpoint.
 To clarify, the `@client` and `@rest` directives never modify the shape of the result; rather, they specify where the data is coming from.

-<h3 id="combine">Combining local & remote data</h3>
+<h3 id="combine">Combining local and remote data</h3>

-What's really cool about using a `@client` directive to specify client-side only fields is that you can actually combine local & remote data in one query.
+What's really cool about using a `@client` directive to specify client-side only fields is that you can actually combine local and remote data in one query.
 In this example, we're querying our user's name from our GraphQL server and their cart from our Apollo cache.
-Both the local & remote data will be merged together in one result.
+Both the local and remote data will be merged together in one result.

 ```js